-Annual trends for 2022 (Figure 18) showed a decrease in containers from 2021.
-The sum of containers added to the inventory in 2022 includes routine new containers, chemicals ordered by the COVID lab, chemical containers found in labs during inventory verification without barcodes.
+Annual trends for 2023 (Figure 18) showed an increase in containers from 2022.
+The sum of containers added to the inventory in 2023 includes routine new containers, chemicals ordered by the lessees, chemical containers found in labs during inventory verification without barcodes.

-Figure 18: Chemical containers received, processed and delivered by the OEHS Chemical Transfer Station per year
+Figure 18: Chemical containers received, processed and delivered by the OEHS Chemical Transfer Station per year.

-Figure 19: Monthly breakdown of chemical containers processed by OEHS throughout 2022
+Figure 19: Monthly breakdown of chemical containers processed by OEHS throughout 2023